 "If you forgot to sign your certificate with the returned vote-by-mail ballot, you may still have the opportunity to correct the omission by completing and returning an Omitted Signature Affidavit for Vote-by-Mail Ballot (DS–DE 139 - English PDF / Español PDF) with a copy of your identification," the site says.
 "The deadline to submit the affidavit, however, is no later than 5 p.m. on the day before the election.
 Failure to follow the instructions carefully may cause your ballot not to count."

-"It is important to have your updated signature in our voter file," says the web site of Pinellas Supervisor of Elections Deborah Clark.
+"It is important to have your updated signature in our voter file," says the website of Pinellas Supervisor of Elections Deborah Clark.
 "This is the signature on file that must match your signature on a mail ballot certificate envelope in order to count your ballot."
-The solution to the problem, Clark's office says, is for the voter to submit a new voter registration application.
+The solution to the problem, election officials say, is for the voter to submit a new voter registration application.

-More participating voters cast ballots by mail in Pinellas than in any other county in Florida.
-In the statewide primary on Aug.
-30, the county rejected 203 of the 486 ballots that were presented to the three-member canvassing board for review.
+More voters cast ballots by mail in Pinellas than in any other county in Florida.
+In the statewide primary, the county rejected 203 of the 486 ballots that were presented to the three-member canvassing board for review.
 Of those 203 lost votes, 53 were rejected for "signature variation," and 88 were thrown out because of no signature.

-County supervisors of election can begin shipping mail ballots on Tuesday, Oct.
-4, and they can begin reviewing them for compliance with the law on Monday, Oct.
-24. "Many voters have already received vote-by-mail ballots," the suit claims, and for that reason, Democrats want a judge to issue an emergency order giving voters with mismatched signatures a chance to fix the problem before the election.
+County supervisors of election can begin shipping mail ballots on Tuesday, and they can begin reviewing them for compliance with the law on Oct.
+24. "Many voters have already received vote-by-mail ballots," the suit claims, and for that reason, Democrats want a judge to issue an emergency order giving voters with mismatched signatures a chance to fix the problem before the ballot counting begins.

-"The public interest weighs strongly in favor of lettting every lawful, eligible voter exercise the right to vote," the suit states.
+"The public interest weighs strongly in favor of letting every lawful, eligible voter exercise the right to vote," the suit states.